apgokr/code_censor/README.md

 ## What does Code Censor NOT do?
-Code Censor does not perform the job of code-sniffer tools like PHPCS
+Code Censor does not perform the job of code-sniffer tools like PHPCS.
+Like syntactical formatting or similar.
+It only addresses the issues that you watch for while doing code review on PRs.
+*Like - hey, is this function too long? is dependency injection being used the right way here? is this a hard coded URL that should sit in config instead? are there too many returns in the function? should you use a $user object instead of $account object here? isn't Drupal::entityManager() method deprecated? is this image field markup missing alt and title?*

 ## How to create more tests?